(New England) Contra

 Watch at: https://www.youtube.com/watch?v=J8QZA5oqmvY (Called by Hank Morris)

 Prep: Take hands in fours from the top.
 ‘1’s swap places (improper).
-Face neighbors to form a crossways, wavy line (ladies in the center).
+Form a crossways, wavy line (ladies in the center).

 A1: Balance the Wave - to the right, then left, (4 beats)